tulasireddytulasi/flutter-interview-questions/flutter_interview_questions/Flutter SOLID Principles.md

 5. **Dependency Inversion Principle (DIP)**

 ## 1. Single Responsibility Principle (SRP)

 **Definition:** A class should have only one reason to change, meaning it should have only one responsibility.

 - The SRP states that a class should have only one reason to change.
 In other words, a class should have only one responsibility.
 This makes the class easier to understand, maintain and test.

-- **Example**: Suppose we have a class called user which is responsible or storing user data9 This class should not be responsible or sending an email or any other unrelated tasks.
+- **Example**: Suppose we have a class called user which is responsible or storing user data.
+This class should not be responsible for sending an email or any other unrelated tasks.
 Instead, we can create a separate class called **EmailSender** to handle the **EmailSending** task.

 **Example:**

 ```dart
 class User {
   String name;